eerimoq/simba/doc/installation.rst

 Installation
 ============

-There are three build systems available; `PlatformIO`, `Arduino` and `Simba build system`.
-I recommend using the build system you are most comfortable with.
+There are three build systems available; `PlatformIO`, `Arduino IDE` and `Simba build system`.
+The `Simba build system` has more features than to the other two.
+It supports executing test suites, generating code coverage, profiling and more.
+Still, if you are familiar with `Arduino IDE` or `PlatformIO`, use that instead since it will be less troublesome.

 |platformio| PlatformIO
 -----------------------